-- 15E Dwinelle
+- 15E Dwinelle Hall

 Wymore has been awarded twice by the Illinois Arts Council Fellowships for her choreography.
 She has also been awarded several Community Arts Assistant Program Grants from the Chicago Department of Cultural Affairs.
 In January 2004, she was invited to travel to Vietnam to work on a project entitled Artistic Voices Across Cultures in Collaboration.
+Wymore is now an Associate Professor in the Department of Theater, Dance, and Performance Studies.
+She teaches classes in choreography, dance technique, pedagogy, improvisation, collaborative innovation, and performance.

-Professor Wymore started a multi-disciplinary project called The Resonance Project in 2005, which has evolved into the Z-Lab UC Berkeley – a site for interactive real time collaboration.
-This project involves choreographers, computer engineers, and visual/sound artists who are investigating presence/co-presence and corporeal and code interactivity within live and media based performance.
-For more information follow the Z-Lab blog: http://zlabucb.blogspot.com Other recent projects spear headed by Professor Wymore include: Parking Space, a site-specific community based dance performance which took place in a local parking lot in the city of Los Banos, California in June 2007.
-And more recently Professor Wymore was invited to participate in the Urban Bush Women Summer Leadership Institute in New Orleans that had the theme of Soul Deep: Why are People Poor?
+In 2012 Professor Wymore was invited to participate in the Urban Bush Women Summer Leadership Institute in New Orleans that had the theme of Soul Deep: Why are People Poor?
 Demystifying the Opportunity Gap in America.
-From this experience she worked with TDPS colleague Amara Tabor-Smith and former Urban Bush Women member and Leadership Institute Facilitator Paloma McGregor to create a five-week long residency within the department.
+From this experience, she worked with TDPS colleague Amara Tabor-Smith and former Urban Bush Women member and Leadership Institute Facilitator Paloma McGregor to create a five-week long residency within the department.
 The residency culminated in a series of performances entitled From the Field to the Table.
-It centered on food justice issues and community art making practices.
-For more information, visit the blog that Professor Wymore created for this project: http://fromthefieldtothetable.blogspot.com
+The project centered on food justice issues and community art-making practices.
+For more information, visit the blog that Professor Wymore created for this project: fromthefieldtothetable.

 Wymore is a Certified Laban/Bartenieff Movement Analyst from the Integrated Movement Studies program.
 She regularly teaches workshops and classes in this system.
 She is one of the Co-Founders of the Townsend Center Dance Studies Working Group.
-For the past three years she has been honored to be an organizer of Indigenous Peoples’ Day Celebration in the Bancroft Studio – a daylong series of events, performances, talks, and participatory activities honoring California Native Americans and indigenous peoples from around the world.
+For the past several years she has been honored to be an organizer of Indigenous Peoples’ Day Celebration in the Bancroft Studio – a daylong series of events, performances, talks, and participatory activities honoring California Native Americans and indigenous peoples from around the world.